Carnagion/dissertation/diss/diss.typ

 #todo("Write about comparison of CPLEX model as well as branch-and-bound, with different de-icing strategies")

-@furini-subset-results lists the results for the branch-and-bound program using each de-icing approach on subsets of the benchmarking instances introduced by #cite(<furini-improved-horizon>, form: "prose").
+@furini-subset-results lists the results for the branch-and-bound program using each de-icing approach on subsets of the benchmark instance FPT01 introduced by #cite(<furini-improved-horizon>, form: "prose").

+// TODO: Pick a good table style
 #let furini-subset-results = table(
     columns: 13,
     header(